07 — Feeding Frenzy¶

 Rendering: Reads Position for smooth visual movement

-This is an alternative to the formal interpolation system.
-This approach is nice because it interpolates over longer time intervals so fish rotate smoothly to new directions.
+An alternative to the formal interpolation system.
+The longer interpolation interval lets fish rotate smoothly to new directions.

-- Visual smoothing — separating simulation position from render position
+NotEatingandEatingrepresent dynamic states reused across templates. - Visual smoothing — separating simulation position (